jessica-chin/JChin/octocat.md

    | || || | /\|   | || || | /\|   | || || | /\|
   |_|_|_|_|_|     |_|_|_|_|_|     |_|_|_|_|_|

-   SEE NO ISSUE   HEAR NO ISSUE    SPEAK NO ISSUE
+   SEE NO ISSUE   HEAR NO ISSUE    SPEAK NO ISSUE DO NOTHING

 .------------------------------------------------------------------------------.
 |                             .mmMMMMMMMMMMMMMmm.                              |